radiant-rstats/radiant.basics/inst/app/tools/help/compare_props.md

 #### t.value

 Because the calculated chi-squared values (20.576, 104.704, and 25.008) are **larger** than the corresponding _critical_ chi-squared value we reject the null hypothesis for each evaluated combination of passenger class levels.
-We can obtain the critical chi-squared value by using the probability calculator in the _Base_ menu.
+We can obtain the critical chi-squared value by using the probability calculator in the _Basics_ menu.
 Using the test for 1st versus 2nd class passengers as an example, we find that for a chi-squared distribution with 1 degree of freedom (see `df`) and a confidence level of 0.95 the critical chi-squared value is 3.841.

 ![prob_calc](figures_basics/compare_props_prob_calc.png)